-Nursing Home Neglect and Abuse in Philadelphia
+What is Nursing Home and Elder Abuse in Philadelphia, PA?

 How Does Abuse or Neglect Affect Nursing Home Residents?

-• Psychological Impact – Nursing home abuse causes psychological complications such as depression, anxiety, distress, and other psychological disorders.
+- Psychological Impact: Nursing home abuse causes psychological complications such as depression, anxiety, distress, and other psychological disorders.

 Elderly individuals can lose their savings and sense of security when preyed upon by financial abusers.